 Corrales Among All-Time Leaders

-Ramiro Corrales has the most appearances in franchise history with 168, has made 152 starts and 13,512 minutes played as a member of the Quakes.
+Ramiro Corrales has the most appearances in franchise history with 170, has made 154 starts and 13,692 minutes played as a member of the Quakes.
 He is now third place in franchise history in starts and is third in all-time in club history for minutes played.
+He is one start behind Richard Mulrooney for second all-time.

 Philadelphia Match on Sept.
 18 Moved to Sept.
 15